JC-ARAGON/Data-Analytics-Portfolio/1_Tableau_SQL_Project/hola.md

 Cleaning **missing, incorrect, or inconsistent data** ensures:
 - More accurate analysis
 - Fewer SQL errors due to incorrect data types
-- Better performance in queries and reports                           ```sql
+- Better performance in queries and reports

 ---